nf-core/website/markdown/usage/reference_genomes.md

 refgenie pull t7/bowtie2_index
 ```

-Asset paths are automatically added to `~/.nextflow/nf-core/refgenie_genomes.config`.
+Asset paths are automatically added to `~/.nextflow/nf-core/refgenie_genomes.config`, included in `~/.nextflow/config` and available to every pipeline run.

-The file format mimics the igenomes.config file:
+The file format mimics the `igenomes.config` file that comes with many nf-core pipelines:

 ```nextflow
 // This is a read-only config file managed by refgenie.
 Manual changes to this file will be overwritten